rsgalloway/envstack/README.md

 $ envstack [STACK [STACK ...]]
 ```

+#### Executing Scripts

-Environment stack files are also executable directly:
+Environment stack files are also executable scripts that can be run directly:

 ```bash
 $ ./env/test.env